MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

 ## Next Steps

-In this article, you've learned how to use the FHIR Power Query connector to access FHIR data from Power BI.
-Next explore the authentication features of the FHIR Power Query connector.
+In this article, you've learned how to use the Power Query connector for FHIR to access FHIR data from Power BI.
+Next explore the authentication features of the Power Query connector for FHIR.

 >[!div class="nextstepaction"]
 >[FHIR connector authentication](FHIR-Authentication.md)